007revad/Synology_docker_cleanup/README.md

 ### Description

-Remove orphan docker btrfs subvolumes in Synology DSM 7 and DSM 6
+Remove orphan docker btrfs subvolumes and images in Synology DSM 7 and DSM 6

 ### Screenshots